Phillip Wilcher: Classical career

 In 2007, he composed "1791", a work honouring Mozart on the anniversary of his death, which was performed by oboist Rachel Tolmie, and the Bourbaki String Ensemble conducted by David Angell.
 It appeared on a compilation album, Into His Countenance (2008), which featured various artists performing Wilcher's compositions.
 His works have been included on several other CDs released by Jade Music and Wirripang.
 Pianist Jeanell Carrigan has recorded six CDs of his compositions, two for Publications by Wirripang.
-Carrigan, on the transportive nature of Wilcher's music, remarked: "Whether he wishes to transport the listener to a cafe in Paris or to the top of a mountain in Java, his skilful use of harmony, rhythm and tempi creates the perfect atmosphere."
+Carrigan, on the transportive nature of Wilcher's music, remarked: "Whether he wishes to transport the listener to a café in Paris or to the top of a mountain in Java, his skilful use of harmony, rhythm and tempi creates the perfect atmosphere."
 Rita Crews, in a review of Carrigan's album Shimmer (2004) for The Studio Quarterly Magazine, described Wilcher's style as "free-flowing, with an underlying romantic character, one in which melodic line and lyricism are all-important elements".
 2MBS-FM's Mike Smith found it was of "a more openly romantic nature than in his earlier" work and he was "reminded of Rachmaninov, Albeniz and even Brahms".
 Smith has characterised Wilcher in further writings: In an article written for 2MBS-FM's Fine Music Guide titled "Attuned to the God of Small Things": "Phillip Wilcher does not like to be photographed.
 He describes himself as shy and somewhat reclusive, and he prefers the distance given by a sketch as opposed to a camera.
 Yet his music is more revealing of the soul than a camera can ever be.
-He does not attempt to hide behind virtuosity; his style is gentle and intimate."
+He does not attempt to hide behind virtuosity; his style is gentle and intimate".

 As well as composing, Wilcher has performed both solo and with ensembles.
 This has included playing three times for the Liberace Foundation in Las Vegas.
-Of Wilcher's Las Vegas performance honouring Liberace's birthday at the Liberace Museum on 16 May 1992, the Liberace Club of Las Vegas had this to say in the Liberace Museum Newsletter: “The 1992 Liberace Club of Las Vegas reunion pinnacled with the magnificent performance of a very talented young man from Australia.
-Seated behind Liberace’s sparkling grand piano in the Tivoli Lounge, Phillip Wilcher performed a beautiful repertoire of musical selections in a tribute to Liberace.
+Of Wilcher's Las Vegas performance honouring Liberace's birthday at the Liberace Museum on 16 May 1992, the Liberace Club of Las Vegas had this to say in the Liberace Museum Newsletter: "The 1992 Liberace Club of Las Vegas reunion pinnacled with the magnificent performance of a very talented young man from Australia.
+Seated behind Liberace's sparkling grand piano in the Tivoli Lounge, Phillip Wilcher performed a beautiful repertoire of musical selections in a tribute to Liberace.
 His brilliant piano artistry favoured the audience with classical as well as popular musical pieces.
-His artistic sensitivity was also evident when he performed two of his own compositions, “Chopiniana”, a piece written for an 80th birthday celebration of a leading Australian composer, and “Consolation”, a beautiful melody depicting a peaceful serenity."
+His artistic sensitivity was also evident when he performed two of his own compositions, 'Chopiniana', a piece written for an 80th birthday celebration of a leading Australian composer, and 'Consolation', a beautiful melody depicting a peaceful serenity".